-Source: U.S. Department of Homeland Security.

-preventing undocumented labor inflows (Roberts, Alden, and Whitley 2013).
-Figure 10 plots the number of U.S. Border Patrol agents stationed at the U.S.-Mexico border and other entry points.
-In 2016, 85.9 percent of agents were stationed in the Southwest, a share similar to that in 1992.
-The expansion in personnel at the border-which increased by a factor of 4.8 by 2016-encompasses only part of the buildup.
+Undocumented Immigration.
+The most significant recent changes in U.S. policy governing low-skilled immigration regard how the country monitors and enforces its borders and ports of entry.
+Undocumented immigrants gain entry to the United States either by overstaying legal immigration visas or by crossing a U.S. border or entry point illegally.22 The United States has substantially expanded the resources it devotes to preventing undocumented labor inflows (Roberts, Alden, and Whitley, 2013).
+Figure 10 plots the number of Border Patrol agents stationed at the U.S.-Mexico border and other entry points.
+In 2016, 85.9 percent of agents were stationed in the U.S. Southwest, a share similar to that in 1992.
+The expansion in personnel at the border-which increases by a factor of 4.8 by 2016-encompasses only part of the buildup.
 There have also been substantial investments in infrastructure at the border and changes in how those caught attempting undocumented entry are treated.

 To comprehend the dimensions of these changes, consider how the environment along the San Diego-Tijuana segment of the U.S.-Mexico border today compares with that in 1992, before the modern enforcement buildup began.
 In 1992, there were 1,009 Border Patrol agents assigned to the San Diego region, which stretches from the Pacific Ocean for about 60 miles east, among the 3,555 agents stationed along the entire U.S.-Mexico border.
-Barriers at the border itself were insubstantial, consisting in many areas, including those adjacent to the heart of urban Tijuana, of no more than a chain-link fence, in which large holes were frequently cut.
+Barriers at the border itself were insubstantial, consisting in many areas, including those adjacent to the heart of urban Tijuana, of no more than a chain-link fence, in which large holes were cut on a frequent basis.
 In 1992, the Border Patrol apprehended 545,000 individuals in the San Diego sector, representing 542 apprehensions per agent.
 Across the entire U.S.-Mexico border, there were 1,134,000 apprehensions, representing 319 apprehensions per agent.
 Agents spent much of their time chasing down migrants as they attempted to run into the United States and find cover in San Diego neighborhoods.
-More than 95 percent of those apprehended were Mexican nationals, and nearly all were subject to "voluntary removal," under which they face no legal sanction for being apprehended.
-After capture, most were bused across the nearest border crossing, leaving them free to attempt entry again soon thereafter (Hanson 2007).
+Over 95 percent of those apprehended were Mexican nationals and nearly all were subject to "voluntary removal," under which they face no legal sanction for being apprehended.
+After capture, most were bussed across the nearest border crossing, leaving them free to attempt entry again soon thereafter (Hanson, 2007).
 Thus, as of the early 1990s, the U.S.-Mexico border was porous, the enforcement presence was unsophisticated and lightly resourced, and sanctions against migrants attempting illegal entry were weak.